erno98/EOPSY/proj_1/readme.md

 ## modify_examples.sh
 Script for testing of modify.sh
+Output of modify_examples can be seen in 'modify_examples_output.txt'

 ___
 Created for course of Operating Systems, Warsaw University of Technology, Faculty of Electronics and Information Technology, 2020.
 Made by Ernest Pokropek